 Build Your Design Muscles

-Once you have a design started (if you’re facing a blank screen check this out) I suggest that you blow it and reimagine it a few times.
+Once you have a design started I suggest that you blow it and reimagine it a few times.
 It’s ok to loosen up and try many different approaches to the same design challenge.
 It’s also ok to keep these designs at or around mid-fidelity; not quite wireframe, but not buttoned up.
 Working briskly allows one to quiet the analytical part of their brain and create from a subconscious state.
 This mindset isn’t quite as concerned about getting something right and therefore allows for innovation.
 Designs at this stage will be messy, but you can go back and refine later.
 Creating multiple options also enable you to solicit a greater breadth of impressions from your colleagues, giving you more informed feedback that will help you on the best path forward.
 Lastly, and most importantly, this practice will make you a better designer; the more reps you get, the stronger you’ll grow.